 Turtles, turtles, turtles¶

-In the introduction we used only one turtle,
+In earlier projects we used only one turtle, with no name,

 went to that unnamed turtle.

 Here you’ll create two other turtles,

 and send commands to each of them by name.

 First, let’s see how this works.
 Start the project with an empty Trinket.
 Type in the editor:

 # Epitrochoids from turtle import * # Test ted = Turtle()

 This is how you make a new turtle,

 ted the turtle some things to do.